kodedge-swapneel/springboot-mysql-eks/README.md

 curl -X GET 'http://localhost:8080/getAmount?sourceCurrency=USD&targetCurrency=AUD'
 ```

-### Note : On the actual production environment, do not commit file with credentials like we have mentioned in secrets.yaml file.
+### Note : In the actual production environment, do not commit files with credentials like we have mentioned in secrets.yaml file.

 ### Make sure to delete all the component in AWS after your practice.
    1. Run command to delete the cluster ```eksctl delete cluster -f cluster.yaml```
-   2. If you get any error, manually stop the EC2 instances and delete Auto-Scaling group.
+   2. If you get any error, manually stop the EC2 instances and delete the Auto-Scaling group.
    3. Go to Cloudformation and delete all the stacks.
    4. Delete MySql database manually.
-   5. Delete NAT gateway from VPC
+   5. Delete NAT gateway from VPC.
-   6. Delete VPC
+   6. Delete VPC.